 What things should I be considering to get the right bat for me?

 Obviously, you should first look for the full-size bat if you are an adult.
 Next, determine what shape you want, what grade of the blade fits you the best.
-The grade of bat is further determined in this regard, which depends upon where you play on crease and at which height you play the most of your shots.
+The grade of a bat is further determined in this regard, which depends upon where you play on the crease and at which height you play the most of your shots.
 In addition to this how much you can afford to pay for a cricket bat also matters.
-Furthermore, you have to decide the shape of bat that looks perfect to your style of playing shots.
+Furthermore, you have to decide the shape of the bat that looks perfect to your style of playing shots.
 The shape further helps in what kind of shots you play in the game.
 The wicket (pitch) of batting also plays a critical role in the choice of selecting the right cricket bat.

-If you play a lot of front foot shots, then you should prefer the bat with lower sweet spot, and if you play the ball late and hit a lot of cut shots, then you should choose the bats with thick blades.
-The place of sweet spot of the bat differs with alteration in the thickness of the blade.
+If you play a lot of front foot shots, then you should prefer the bat with a lower sweet spot, and if you play the ball late and hit a lot of cut shots, then you should choose the bats with thick blades.
+The place of the sweet spot of the bat differs with alteration in the thickness of the blade.
 The biggest point in the selection of the bat is to go for the bat which is the thickest at where you hit the balls quite often.

-The sweet spot shifts closer to the lower end of bat when the blade is heavier than handle.
+The sweet spot shifts closer to the lower end of the bat when the blade is heavier than the handle.
 The sweet spot is vitally important because it decides the right sort of bat for your style of cricket batting.
-The choice of the bat depends a lot upon sweet spot since it is where you hit the ball quite often.
+The choice of the bat depends a lot upon the sweet spot since it is where you hit the ball quite often.

 Is there any index of the bats for making the right choice?

-The bat-maker determines about what he feels is the best pick-up index.
+The bat-maker determines what he feels is the best pick-up index.
 The pick-up index goes from 1 to 5.

 We have a recommended bat size chart, which helps in deciding about what bat best suits the juniors.
-There are small bats in different sizes which are identical to the large bats, so that if a kid plays identical to an icon player, like AB De Villers, then he can go and pick a bat similar like Kahuna cricket bat.
-It is just a small bat, but is very identical to the larger version of the bat.
+There are small bats in different sizes which are identical to the large bats, so that if a kid plays identical to an icon player, like AB De Villers, then he can go and pick a bat similar to Kahuna cricket bat.
+It is just a small bat but is very identical to the larger version of the bat.

 When it comes to finding the right place to buy cricket bats, you should first look at our website.
-We are official retailer of major brands like MB Malik, Gunn & Moore, Kookaburra & Ihsan in the United States.
+We are an official retailer of major brands like MB Malik, Gunn & Moore, Kookaburra & Ihsan in the United States.
 Any item you purchase from our store or website is genuine and authentic supplied by the reputed manufacturers.
 When you come to our website, you will find all the great gear of cricket that you can find at the best cricket equipment shops.
-Specially, if you have been looking to play cricket at its very best by using the best protective wear, clothing, footwear, then we can provide the same things to you at much larger concessions.
+Especially, if you have been looking to play cricket at its very best by using the best protective wear, clothing, footwear, then we can provide the same things to you at much larger concessions.